User Flow Template

 Decision points: shows when a user has to make a choice

 Arrows: they show where the user is headed based on decisions made

-If your team is trying to gauge or improve how the existing user experience can lead to better customer conversion rates, try a user flow.
+Try a user flow if your team is trying to gauge or improve how the existing user experience can lead to better customer conversion rates.

-The process can help you keep your user in mind and pinpoint the business objective (such as a purchase, newsletter sign-up, or opting into a free trial).
+The process can help you keep your user in mind and pinpoint the business objective, such as a purchase, newsletter sign-up, or opting for a free trial.

 When to use a User Flow Template